dillontiner/Boulder-React-Coding-Night-2/README.md

 ## User Stories

-### Elected Officials
+### Home Page (API 1)
-* User can enter address or allow app to access current location
+* User can enter zip code to see a list of representatives by location
-* User can enter party affiliation
+* User can enter/save party affiliation (using local storage)
-* User can see list of their own current representatives
+* User can see nested lists of 1) divisions 2) offices for each division and 3) officials for each office
-* User can click on their own current representatives to see additional info.
+* User can click on a single official to see a page of info for that official

+### Official's Page (API 1)
+* User can click links on the official's page to view website and social media (icons)

-### Elections
+### All Elections Page (API 2)
 * User can see a list of all upcoming elections
-* User can filter elections by state
-* User can see elections in their own state highlighted
-* User can click on particular election
+* User can click on a particular election to see a page of info for that election

+### Individual Elections Page (API 3)
 * User can see seats up for grabs
 * User can see full list of candidates for each seat
-* User can see candidates highlighted in Blue, Red, or Yellow according to their affiliations.
+* User can see candidates highlighted different colors based on party affiliation
-* User can click on candidate
+* User can click on candidate to see details/links for that person
-* User can see candidate details/links
-* User can Filter candidates by party affiliation
+* User can filter candidates by party affiliation

 ### Social Sharing
-* User can share elections.
+* User can share elections
-* User can share candidates.
+* User can share candidates

 ### Extra Credit
 * Make a progressive web app